clear-code/git-commit-mailer/README.md

 # GitCommitMailer

-A utility to send commit mails for commits pushed to git repositories.
+A utility to send commit mails for commits pushed to Git repositories.

 See also [Git](http://git-scm.com/).